 So many conversations between parents and children now involve the word consequences.
 There will be consequences later for that action, behavior, choice.
 Consequences aren’t always punishments and certainly aren’t always bad.
-Laura Numeroff wrote two of the best books, ever, about consequences.
-The first, If You Give a Mouse A Cookie and the next, If You Give a Moose a Muffin.
-If anything, consequences are unexpectedly humorous.
+Laura Numeroff wrote two of the best books, ever, about consequences; the first, If You Give a Mouse A Cookie and the next, If You Give a Moose a Muffin.
+If anything, the consequences are unexpectedly humorous.

 The books are so lyrical, they are really free verse poetry.
 The illustrations are so funny, they are almost comic books.

 The idea that actions have consequences is powerful, not always what you might imagine, but as certain as night follows day, consequences follow actions.
-We have both of these books and one of them in Spanish.
+We have both of these books.